mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Behaviour Carnivore, Hunter

-The Khii Isis binary star system features two nearly identical red dwarves that orbit a common centre of mass.
+The Khii Isis binary star system features two nearly identical red dwarves that orbit a common center of mass.
 Khii Isis is in a tidally locked orbit around the slightly larger of the two stars but has an unusual day-night cycle due to its occasional proximity to